The Benefits and Dos & Don'ts of Using a Foam Roller

-Don't assume foam rolling is only for flared muscles.
-Foam roller exercises can also be used as part of a warm-up or cool-down routine and assist in improving muscle length and flexibility.
+In fact, foam roller exercises can also be used as part of a warm-up or cool-down routine.
+They assist in improving muscle length and flexibility as well.

 Not all foam rollers are created and treated the same.
 Low-density rollers will provide less pressure compared to more firm, high-density rollers.